-MRR is a crucial financial metric to your financial projections and gives you the most accurate status check up of your SaaS company.
+MRR is a crucial financial metric to your financial projections and gives you the most accurate status check up of your SaaS company and helps you understand both short-term and long-term cash flows.
 It explicitly accounts for the "recurring" components in your subscription model and for those same components on a yearly scale using ARR.
-Together, these metrics give your finance team a crystal ball into your SaaS future
+Together, these SaaS metrics give your finance team a crystal ball into your SaaS future

 What to include in MRR/ARR